An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Introduction

-We conduct experiments on three benchmark datasets.
-Results demonstrate the effectiveness of our approach, and we achieve consistent state-of-the-art performances on these benchmark datasets.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose an iterative knowledge transfer network for the ABSA task, which can transfer the task-specific knowledge from any two of the three aspect-level subtasks to the third one for mutual promotion via a specially-designed routing algorithm. \item We propose a more fine-grained way to discriminately transfer the document-level knowledge to enhance the aspect-level tasks. \item Our approach significantly outperforms the existing methods and achieves new state-of-the-art results on three benchmark datasets.
+In summary, our contributions are three-fold: \begin{itemize} \item We propose an iterative multi-knowledge transfer network for the ABSA task, which can well exploit the interactive relations via transferring the task-specific knowledge from any two of the three aspect-level subtasks to the third one for mutual promotion using a well-designed routing algorithm. \item We propose a more fine-grained way to pertinently transfer the document-level knowledge to further enhance the aspect-level tasks. \item Our approach~\footnote{The code is publicly available at: \url{https://github.com/XL2248/IMKTN}} significantly outperforms the existing methods and achieves new state-of-the-art results on three benchmark datasets, namely SemEval14 (Restaurant14 and Laptop14)~\cite{Pontiki:14} and SemEval15 (Restaurant15)~\cite{Pontiki:15}.

 \end{itemize}